-Contribution requirements are established and may be amended by the State legislature.
-Plan members are required to contribute 5% of their base salary to the Plan.
+The State legislature establishes, and may amend, minimum contribution rates for plan members.
+Employer contribution rates are actuarially determined by the plan's actuary.
+Effective 10/1/17, Resolution 17-03 increased plan member contributions to 10% of the member's base salary.
+This increase is 5% above the Chapter 175 minimum contribution.
 The State of Florida contributes a discretionary portion of the 1.85% excise tax imposed on insurance premiums on property within the District into the Plan.
-The District is required to contribute at an actuarially determined rate so that sufficient assets will be available to pay benefits when due.
-The actuarially determined combined contribution rate for 2017 for both the State of Florida and the District was 14.5%, resulting in a total contribution rate of 24.5% of covered payroll.
+The actuarially determined combined contribution rate for 2020 for both the State of Florida and the District was 17.5%, resulting in a total contribution rate of 27.5% of covered payroll.